Overall Score: 7 based on 18 data points

 Regulatory & Governance issues to consider:

-• This charity raises funds from the public but is not recognised by HMRC for Gift Aid according to its latest published return
+• This charity is not recognised by HMRC for Gift Aid according to its latest published return

 Financial issues to consider: